-Russell Hogarth is Honorary Fellow of the Schools of Health and of Social Work at the University of Central Lancashire.
+Russell Hogarth is Honorary Fellow of the Schools of Health and Wellbeing at the University of Central Lancashire.
 He is also Community Engagement Ambassador and Co-Founder & Chair of the Creative Communities Group.

 Russell co-founded the Pan-University Creative Communities Group in 2012 along with a number of his colleagues including, Professor Rod Dubrow-Marshall, Deputy Vice Chancellor of Derby University, and Stephen Sloss, Chief Executive of Salvere and formerly Director of Social Services, Blackburn with Darwen Borough Council.

 With his knowledge of mental health, social care and policy-making Russell is now recognised and well respected both nationally and internationally.
-His voluntary work in this area has resulted in him being invited to consultations at both the House of Commons and House of Lords and at the European Parliament.
+His voluntary and community work in this area has resulted in him being invited to consultations at the House of Commons, the House of Lords and at the European Parliament.

 David Briggs MBE